-How to Start a Conversation with Your Crush, When You Don't Know What to Say!
+How to Start a Conversation With Your Crush When You're out of Words

-Approaching someone you like is not an easy task for everyone, because many of us get intimated by the idea of showing any kind of emotion, and fearing rejection.
-And for that, we decided to help you find a way to start a conversation with your crush, and try to get closer to him.
+Approaching someone you like is not an easy thing for everyone because many of us get intimated by the idea of showing any kind of emotion and we fear rejection too.
+And for that, we decided to help you find a way and learn how to start a conversation with your crush and try to get closer to him.

+How to Know If a Guy Likes You?
+7 Signs to Tell If He's Into You

-Before we go into details, you need to know that your crush is just another human being who has insecurities too, so stay calm and just be yourself through the whole process!
+Before we go into the details, you need to know that your crush is just another human being who has insecurities too, so stay calm and just be yourself through the whole process!

 1. Before you start a conversation, listen closely to what he says.